 Hi there, I’m Jorge and I want to say thank you for checking this page, because if you have landed here it means you are interested in knowing who I am.

-I’m many things but from Monday to Friday I am a product manager as well as a business developer.
+I’m many things but from Monday to Friday I am a Marketing Lead as well as a videographer.
 Over the weekends I’d go for a ride and hike.
 During any of those activities I normally stop and I fly my drone to capture natural breathtaking moments.

 There are many things that I like but in order to give you a good sense of who I am here is a list by categories: